hyperledger/indy-hipe/text/0028-wire-message-format/README.md

 [alternatives]: #alternatives

 As the [JWE](https://tools.ietf.org/html/rfc7516) standard currently stands, it does not follow this format.
 We're actively working with the lead writer of the JWE spec to find alignment and are hopeful the changes needed can be added.

+We've also looked at using the [Message Layer Security (MLS) specification](https://datatracker.ietf.org/wg/mls/about/).
+This specification shows promise for adoption later on with more maturity.
+Additionally because they aren't hiding metadata related to the sender (Sender Anonymity), we would need to see some changes made to the specification before we could adopt this spec.

 # Prior art
 [prior-art]: #prior-art